 Why You'll Love This Recipe

-- Individually wrapped making these perfect treat for a Halloween party or for trick treaters!
+- Individually wrapped make these perfect treats for a Halloween party or for trick-treaters!

 - Not a fan of crunchy caramel popcorn?
 You'll love this chewy caramel corn version!